syrkis/syrkis.com/slides/lablog.typ

     > "Hey, did you hear?
 My cousin saw someone lurking around {pos} yesterday.
 They looked pretty beat up, maybe only {hp} health left.
 Be careful out there."
     > "URGENT DISPATCH: Target acquired at coordinates {pos}.
 Visual assessment indicates {hp} vitality points.
 Proceed with caution."
     > "Journal Entry, Day 47: Today I encountered a strange figure at {pos}.
 They appeared wounded, perhaps {hp} strength remaining.."
     > "According to reliable sources, an individual was recently sighted at {pos} in poor condition, estimated at {hp} health.
-Local authorities have been notified."
+Local authorities knows."
     > "Overheard at the tavern: 'I'm telling you, I saw them clear as day at {pos}!
 Could barely stand, maybe {hp} health at most.
 Something's not right.'"
     > "Scout's Log: Entity detected at position {pos}.
 Current status: {hp} hit points.
 Monitoring situation closely."
     > "My grandmother always said to watch out for strangers at {pos}.
 Well, I just saw one there, and they only had about {hp} health by the looks of it."